mila-iqia/ddxplus/README.md

 *Under review for NeurIPS 2022 dataset and benchmark track*

-We are releasing a new dataset for Automatic Symptom and Antecedent Detection in the medical domain.
+We are releasing under the CC-BY licence a new large-scale dataset for Automatic Symptom Detection (ASD) and Automatic Diagnosis (AD) systems in the medical domain.

-The dataset contains **1.3 million patients** synthesized using a proprietary knowledge base.
-In total, this dataset has **110 symptoms**, **113 antecedents**, and **49 pathologies**.
-To the best of our knowledge, this is the first dataset that includes **non-binary symptoms** such as categorical and multichoice symptoms.
+The dataset contains patients synthesized using a proprietary medical knowledge base and a commercial rule-based ASD system.
+Patients in the dataset are characterized by their socio-demographic data, a pathology they are suffering from, a set of symptoms and antecedents related to this pathology, and a differential diagnosis.
+The symptoms and antecedents can be binary, categorical and multi-choice, with the potential of leading to more efficient and natural interactions between ASD/AD systems and patients.

-As with existing datasets, each patient is characterized by symptoms, antecedents, and a pathology.
-However, the dataset also contains a **differential diagnosis** for each of the patients.
-These 2 characteristics set it apart from existing datasets.
+To the best of our knowledge, this is the first large-scale dataset that includes the differential diagnosis, and non-binary symptoms and antecedents.

 - [DDXPlus: A New Dataset For Automatic Medical Diagnosis](#ddxplus-a-new-dataset-for-automatic-medical-diagnosis)
   - [Availability](#availability)